Family volunteering in Borneo

-Immerse yourself and your family into rainforest life, living amongst the ever-smiling Orang Sungai tribe and playing a vital role in habitat and wildlife conservation.
+Immerse yourself and your family into rainforest life, living amongst the ever-smiling Orang Sungai tribe and playing a vital role in habitat and wildlife conservation on a family volunteering trip in Borneo.
 Help to conserve a proliferation of wildlife including orangutans, pygmy elephants, proboscis monkeys, macaques, singing gibbons and sun bears – not to mention the birds! –through protecting and regenerating their jungle environment.

 1) Planting trees to regenerate the jungle.
 Increased jungle coverage means that more creatures can live and survive in the wild.
 This involves planting trees, clearing weeds and growing saplings.
 Young children will be under the supervision of parents when using tools for planting and weeding.